-- 1.5 The Board shall conduct an annual formal evaluation of the CEO, based on the achievement of the annual target towards the Ends policies, compliance with the Executive Limitations and annual 360 review survey seeking feedback from: staff, Board members, Divisions and other key stakeholders. - 1.5.1 The Board shall perform the 360-review survey annually in April of each year. - 1.5.2 The HR Committee shall prepare, for the review of the Board, the final summary evaluation and the CEO Performance appraisal for the spring face-to-face meeting. - 1.5.3 The HR Committee shall provide a copy of the summary performance evaluation to the CEO after the Board's review at the spring meeting. - 1.5.4 At the Board meeting in June: - 1.5.4.1 The HR Committee shall chair the discussion of the CEO performance appraisal, including recommendations for the base salary compensation changes for the subsequent year. - 1.5.4.2 The Board shall confirm that the performance appraisal is complete. - 1.5.4.3 The Board shall review and approve modifications of the assessment criteria and process for the following year. - 1.5.4.4 The Board shall approve any recommendations by the HR Committee regarding variable compensation for the CEO based on the annual performance appraisal.
+- 1.5 The Board shall annually review CEO performance based on the achievement of the annual target towards the Ends policies, and compliance with the Executive Limitations. and annual 360 review survey seeking feedback from: staff, Board members, Divisions and other key stakeholders. - 1.5.1 The Board shall perform the 360-review survey annually in April of each year. - 1.5.2 The HR Committee shall prepare, for the review of the Board in May and June each year, a summary snapshot of the Ends and Executive Limitations monitoring reports received over the previous year, re-capping or outlining all compliance and non-compliance determinations as reported by the CEO and as assessed by the board. - 1.5.1.1 Further to this review and options outlined by the HR Committee, the Board may make appropriate compensation adjustments. - 1.5.3 The HR Committee shall prepare, for the review of the Board, the final summary evaluation and the CEO Performance appraisal for the spring meeting. - 1.5.4 The HR Committee shall provide a copy of the summary performance evaluation to the CEO after the Board's review at the spring meeting. - 1.5.5 At the Board meeting in June:

+- 1.5.5.1 The HR Committee shall chair the discussion of the CEO performance appraisal, including recommendations for the base salary compensation changes for the subsequent year. - 1.5.5.2 The Board shall confirm that the performance appraisal is complete. - 1.5.5.3 The Board shall review and approve modifications of the assessment criteria and process for the following year. - 1.5.5.4 The Board shall approve any recommendations by the HR Committee regarding variable compensation for the CEO based on the annual performance appraisal.